elcajon-dev/repository-stable/adguard-tailscale/DOCS.md

-# Home Assistant Add-on: Tailscale
+# Home Assistant Add-on: Adguard-Tailscale

 Tailscale is a zero config VPN, which installs on any device in minutes, including your Home Assistant instance.